alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - All what I have learned about of the powdery mildew and I have used to do this project was taken from [Garden Tech webpage](https://www.gardentech.com).

-- I have used the [Streamlit](https://docs.streamlit.io/library/advanced-features/theming) website to work on the project dashboard theme.
+- I have used the [Streamlit](https://docs.streamlit.io/library/advanced-features/theming) website to work on the project dashboard custom theme.